frnhr/HomingArrow/README.md

     set_target 12.3456 23.45687
     set_target 12 23
     set_target12.3456,23.45687

+Target coordinates are saved in **EEPROM**, and retrieved from there in case of power failure (or if the device is powered off).

 A handy way to get GPS coordinates is using [itouchmap.com] [3] web site.